Last updated September 22, 2020.

 The SHS track is open to the public effective June 22, 2020.

-Effective May 8th the town and the school district are opening their tennis courts to the public.
+Town and school district tennis courts are are open to the public.
 Please read these restrictions before you enter the courts.

 Reopen Connecticut Guidance (May 10, 2020) on Ct.gov website